QbiXibQ/FBHealBox_Vanilla/README.md

 The *Smartcross* switch on the *Buttons* tab turns chain switching off and on, `/fbp smartcross` does the same from chat.
 With it off, Smart Healing stays on the assigned spell and only lowers its rank, the way it worked before 1.4.4.3.
 The chains live in `FBHealChains` near the Smart Healing code and can be edited freely; spells you do not want swapped simply come out of the list.
 Downsides: the estimate ignores crits, and with burst damage or when you want to overheal on purpose (a tank before a big hit) the lower rank can fall short.
 Leave it off whenever overhealing is what you want. `/fbp debug` prints every decision, `/fbp` shows the state.

-**Cooldowns.** Every button shows the usual cooldown sweep for its spell.
-The global cooldown is not shown (`FBCD_MIN_DURATION`), and it does not darken the icons either: the client reports every spell as unusable while it runs, which would turn all buttons grey after every cast.
+**Cooldowns.** Every button shows the usual cooldown sweep for its spell, the global cooldown included: after every cast you watch the short wait run out on all buttons, the way the action bars do it.

+What the global cooldown must never do is darken the icons.
+While it runs, the client reports every spell as unusable, so taken literally all buttons would go grey for a second and a half and then snap back to bright after every single cast.
+That is why the two are handled by separate thresholds: `FBCD_SHOW_MIN` (0) decides from which length the sweep runs, `FBCD_MIN_DURATION` (2) the length up to which a cooldown is not treated as a reason to darken a button.
+Setting `FBCD_SHOW_MIN` to 2 leaves the global cooldown out of the display again.
 Option *Cooldowns on buttons*.

 **HoT and shield timers.** The button of a spell shows, for its unit, the remaining seconds of your own HoT (green) or shield (blue) of that spell.
 When Power Word: Shield is used up, the same button shows Weakened Soul in red until the target can be shielded again.
 The left-click spell is checked first, then the right-click spell.
 Only your own effects are tracked.
 Option *HoT and shield timers*.